whistlegraph/aesthetic-computer/README.txt

 🎃 SETUP 💾

-`aesthetic.computer` is virtual computer environment / interface designed for creative exploration. development requires `nodejs`, `git-lfs`, an up-to-date web browser, and knowledge of javascript. if you're interested in learning how to do any of this, visit https://discord.com/invite/aesthetic-computer and i'll help you out - jeffrey 2022.04.24.05.05
+`aesthetic.computer` is virtual computer environment / interface designed for creative exploration. development requires `nodejs`, an up-to-date web browser, and knowledge of javascript. if you're interested in learning how to contribute visit https://discord.com/invite/aesthetic-computer and i'll help you out - jeffrey 2022.04.24.05.05

  Redis
   0. You may need to install `redis` to get the live reload working properly